kjiwa/coprissi/README.md

 ## Example

-For example, you may have a source directory with these images:
+Suppose you have a source directory with these images:

     src/Josie's Bday 01.jpg
     src/Josie's Bday 02.jpg